heathermiller/dist-prog-book/chapter/8/big-data.md

 *Debugging Environment* Pig Latin has a novel interactive debugging environment that can generate a concise example data table to illustrate output of each step.

 ### 1.2.x SparkSQL  :
-Relational interface to big data is good, however, it doesn’t cater to users who want to perform

-- ETL to and from various semi or unstructured data sources.
-- advanced analytics like machine learning or graph processing.

-These user actions require best of both the worlds - relational queries and procedural algorithms.
-Spark SQL bridges this gap by letting users to seamlessly intermix both relational and procedural API.

-Hence, the major contributions of Spark SQL are the Dataframe API and the Catalyst.
+The major contributions of Spark SQL are the Dataframe API and the Catalyst.
 Spark SQL intends to provide relational processing over native RDDs and on several external data sources, through a programmer friendly API, high performance through DBMS techniques, support semi-structured data and external databases, support for advanced analytical processing like machine learning algorithms and graph processing.

 ***Programming API***